cobobc/milestone_3_cooking_app/README.md

 *   As a First Time user, I want to seemlessly navigate through the 6 pages of the site - Testing was performed on all navigation links to ensure the user can seemlessly navigate throughout the site.

-*   As a First Time user, I want to easily connect with Cookbook's social platforms - Testing was performed on the socail icon links in the footer to ensure that the user isnavigated to the chosen social media platform and that the link opens in a new tab to keep the user in the app allowing for seemless UX.
+*   As a First Time user, I want to easily connect with Cookbook's social platforms - Testing was performed on the socail icon links in the footer to ensure that the user is navigated to the chosen social media platform and that the link opens in a new tab to keep the user in the app allowing for seemless UX.

 *   As a First Time user, I want to log out of my account - Testing was performed on the Log Out link in the Navigation bar to enusre that the user can successfully log out, that when the link is selected a pop up appear asking the user to confirm that they want to logout (as to avoid an unwanted log out), and the upon a successful logout, the user is redirected back to the log in page.